CALIPSO-project/SPINacc/README.md

 * main.py - the main python module
 * Tools/* - folder with the other python modules
 * DEF_*/  - folders containting the configuration files for each of the supported ORCHIDEE versions
+* AuxilaryTools/SteadyState_checker.py - tool to assess the state of equilibration in ORCHIDEE simulations

 ## INFORMATION FOR USERS: